PhaethonPsychis/Fractional_City_A_Metaverse/README.md

 ### THE AUTONOMOUS REGIONAL METROPOLIS: CYBER-URBAN COMMONS 3.0
 The vision for cyber urban worlds:
+In Urbanism 3.0 the pool of commonly shared resources consists of the urban environment, the natural world and the open internet

+Urbanism 3.0 introduces the concept of cyber urban commons 3.0.
+A protocol to connect a public good to a community-owned and operating protocol that is governed through cyberspace.

-Urbanism 3.0 introduces the domain of cyber urban commons 3.0 to program the creation, governance maintenance, and renewal of commonly shared resources in cyberspace, the urban environment, and the natural world.
+Cyber urban commons 3.0 assigns the creation, governance maintenance, and renewal of commonly shared resources to programmable protocols that run on the open internet.

-Cyber urban commons 3.0 are public goods
+Cyber urban commons 3.0 are decentralized applications to enable the  deployment of cooperative structures on the blockchain around public goods.

-Urbanism 3.0 provides the means [programmabeplatform] to organize any kind of a public good, as a cooperative on-blockchain

-The cyber urban commons 3.0 are resources that benefit humanity [public goods] and generate revenue for the city which is distributed to the shareholders, "the citizens".
+The cyber urban commons 3.0 are public goods [resources] that benefit humanity and generate revenue for the city which is distributed to the shareholders, "the citizens".
 They are new classes of assets.

-This is the Urbanism 3.0 version of a cooperative: think of a community of people that vote for the production of electricity from fusion and contribute to the joint development of the power station, rather than [insert] sold to individuals. or they can delegate these decisions to a group of experts
+This is the Urbanism 3.0 version of a cooperative: think of a community of people that vote for the production of electricity from fusion and contribute to the joint development of the cooperative, rather than -insert-sold to individuals.

 Urbanism 3.0 offers a variety of models for community governance